jf908/openttd-map-parser/README.md

 ## ImHex

 In `imhex/ottd-savefile.hexpat`, you'll find a pattern that you can load into ImHex to visualize an OpenTTD savefile in hex.
+This will not work if the save file is compressed so you will have to disable compression in OTTD or decompress it with this library.

 ## Wasm